bkacjios/lua-mumble/README.md

 # Makes only the protobuf c files in the ./proto folder
 make proto

-# Copies mumble.so in /usr/local/lib/lua/5.1/
+# Copies mumble.so to the provided LUALIB path
+# Defaults to /usr/local/lib/lua/5.1/ if not provided
-make install
+make install LUALIB=/usr/local/lib/lua/5.1/

 # Removes mumble.so in /usr/local/lib/lua/5.1/
 make uninstall